chrisi51/tesla-order-status/README.md

   - 1 => changes detected
   - 2 => pending updates
   - -1 => error ... you better run the script once without any params to make sure, it is working.
 Possibly the api token is invalid or there is no tesla_orders.json already

+Note: A share-friendly version of the output is always copied to your clipboard when `pyperclip` is installed.
+Use `--share` if you also want to see this anonymized output in the console.
 #### Work Modes
 can be combined with Output Modes
   - `--cached` use locally cached order data without performing any API requests.
 Useful combined with `--share` to get a share friendly output without polling API again.
+  - When the script is started again within one minute of the last successful API request, cached mode is enabled automatically to avoid unnecessary API calls.

 ## Configuration
 ### General Settings